Wavelength-adaptive spin-orbit orbital angular momentum management in three-wave mixing: Conclusion

 Summarising, we characterised how a spin-orbit device can affect the modal purity of an input OAM spectrum for $\lambda_\mathrm{IR}$ and $\lambda_\mathrm{NIR}$ in a nonlinear DFG process such that modal decomposition measurements were performed exclusively in the more easily accessible NIR spectral range.
 The modal purity of generated OAM mode as a function of the applied voltage exhibited a response mirroring $\eta_\lambda$, which quantifies the power fraction of an incident circularly polarised component that is processed by the spin-orbit interaction.
 High-purity OAM conversions by the spin-orbit device at the voltage values corresponding to maximal efficiency were observed for both circularly and linearly polarised input light, in agreement with theoretical predictions.
-These results highlight that a wavelength-tunable spin-orbit device opens the door for a wide range of applications in structured light and quantum information.
-In particular, the superposition coefficients of hybrid states $\ket{l, \bold e, \lambda}$ can be precisely controlled.
+These results highlight that a wavelength-tunable spin-orbit device opens the door for a wide range of applications in structured light and quantum information, such as light-matter interactions, pulse characterisation, quantum imaging, and maximising information density.
+In particular, the superposition coefficients of hybrid states $\ket{l, \mathbf e, \lambda}$ can be precisely controlled and thus, combining dual-wavelength bimodal states with nonlinear three-wave mixing may broaden the accessible spectral range for modal detection of structured light \cite{sanchez2025nonlinear}.
 Furthermore, output bimodal states can be generated with extremely high efficiencies.